Many of us identify as middle class. It provides us with an identity that is respectable, and implies that we are “normal.”

 But, the middle class is more than just your own mindset.
 It also includes numbers.

-Many of those who have a middle-class mentality might not actually be considered middle class when it gets right down to income.
+Many of those who have a middle-class mentality might not actually be considered middle-class when it gets right down to income.

-How is a Middle Class Income Defined?
+How Is a Middle-Class Income Defined?

 Here are four different ways (and there are probably more points of view) to look at your income in terms of whether or not it’s middle class: